Digital Design Induction Day

 - Printing Digimap MasterMap data to scale

-- Downloading and unzipping the data
+- Downloading and unzipping the data (tutorial)

-- Converting GML to DXF (InterpOSe)
+- Converting GML to DXF with InterpOSe (tutorial)

 - Viewing the data in AutoCAD